quitehacker/MITRE-ATTACK-Enterprise-Matrix-in-Excel-for-SOC/README.md

 # Enhanced MITRE ATT&CK® Coverage Tracker
-> MITRE ATTACK Framework: Enterprise Matrix in Excel for SOC Teams
+> MITRE ATTACK Framework: Enterprise MITRE Matrix in Excel for SOC Teams

 Welcome to the Enhanced MITRE ATT&CK® Coverage Tracker, a streamlined and excel-centric approach designed for Security Operations Centers (SOCs) to manage and measure the coverage of MITRE ATT&CK® tactics and techniques.
 This project aims to provide SOC analysts and security consultants with a simple, portable, and effective tool for gaining insights into their defensive capabilities against cyber threats.

+> [!NOTE]
 > Built on top of MITRE ATT&CK® framework as of ATT&CK v16.1, October 31, 2024 - CURRENT.

 ## Screenshots